Battelle CCDS™ FAQ

 We have deployed the Battelle CCDS™ to multiple sites across the country and are actively building more systems to increase coverage.

-We post updates on this page as sites are announced and become operational.
+We post updates on this page as site status changes.

 Battelle’s EUA allows us to provide N95 decontamination services to healthcare personnel (HCP).
 The EUA defines healthcare personnel as follows: